 Cookie Banner Integration

-- Cookie Banner Group Name - This option only becomes available when the Cookie Banner Integration option is enabled.
-Here, you can specify the cookie group that the Umami cookies should be added to.
-Make sure to add the group name to the GDPR section of the site settings.
+- Cookie Group ID - This option only becomes available when the Cookie Banner Integration option is enabled.
+Here, you can specify the cookie group that the Umami cookies should be added to, e.g. 'analitics'.
+Make sure to add (if it doesn't exist) the group name to the GDPR section of the site settings.
 You can find instructions on how to do this in the GDPR section of this documentation.